-There is a good chance that many of you have come to this page for one or more of the following reasons related to the sacroiliac joint (SI) in yoga:
+There is a good chance that many of you are on this page for one or more of the following reasons related to the sacroiliac joint (SI joint) in yoga:

-- You have some form of SI joint dysfunction or pain that you believe to be related to your SI joint
+- You have SI joint dysfunction or pain that you believe to be related to your SI joint

 - You want to know what the SI joint is